avacaondata/nlpboost/README.md

 ```

 Be aware that pytorch must be built on a cuda version that is compatible with the machine's installed cuda version.
 In case pytorch's default cuda version is not compatible visit https://pytorch.org/get-started/locally/ and install a compatible pytorch version.

+## SUPPORTED TASKS

+Here is a list of the tasks supported by `nlpboost`.

+### Binary or Multi-Class Classification

+Binary or multi-class classification is supported under the task name `classification`.
+So, for training models for this task, you just need to set in your DatasetConfig `task="classification"`.

+### Multi-Label Classification

+For multi-label classification, `AutoTrainer`, the main class in `nlpboost`, expects a dataset with a text field and the rest of the fields must be labels.
+If your dataset does not come in this format initially, you can either process your dataset outside of `AutoTrainer` and then pass a DatasetConfig with the processed dataset in the correct format, or you can define a `pre_func` to pass to `DatasetCOnfig` that will do that preprocessing.
+You can find an example of how to do this under the `examples/classification` folder, in the script called `train_multilabel.py`.

+For multi-label tasks, we can define a probability threshold for labels to be positive, as each label is independent of the rest.
+However, defining this threshold can be tricky, and is not straightforward.
+For that reason, when computing the metrics for multilabel, we iterate over thresholds from 0.1 to 0.9, with 0.1 step size.
+Then, we return the metrics belonging to the threshold which scored highest, together with that threshold.
+This way, the user already knows which probability threshold to use when using the returned model in production.

+### Named Entity Recognition (NER)

+The task name for NER is `ner`, so inside DatasetConfig, the user must pass `task="ner"`.
+AutoTrainer expects two fields: a list of tokens (`token_list`) and a list of labels (`label_list`) for each data instance.
+If your dataset is not already in that format, which is the most common case, you can easily process your dataset with a `pre_func`, using `nlpboost.utils.dict_to_list` function.
+You can check an example of how to do this in the script `examples/NER/train_spanish_ner.py`.
+In that script, `ehealth_kd` dataset does not have that format by default, so `pre_func=dict_to_list` is added to `DatasetConfig` to preprocess data before tokenizing it.

+### Extractive Question Answering (QA)

+The task name for QA is `qa`, so the correct configuration is `DatasetConfig(..., task="qa")`.
+The default format for this task is the SQUAD format (check [squad dataset in Huggingface's Datasets](https://huggingface.co/datasets/squad)).
+If your QA dataset is not in that format, you can either preprocess it before using `AutoTrainer` with it, or use a `pre_func` in `DatasetConfig` to achieve the same.

+### Seq2Seq

+Seq2Seq involves many different subtasks, such as translation, summarization, generative question answering... `AutoTrainer` is suited to perform any of these, as they all are based on generating a target text from a source text.
+The task name in `nlpboost` is `seq2seq`, so the configuration would be `DatasetConfig(..., task="seq2seq")`.

 ## MODULES